veeto

 Key Takeaways

-• Establishes a new state requirement for all residential units to maintain safe maximum indoor temperatures.
+• Establishes a state policy requiring all residential units to maintain safe maximum indoor temperatures.

-• Requires state agencies to incorporate maximum temperature standards into their policies and grant criteria.
+• Requires state agencies to incorporate maximum temperature standards into their policies and programs.

 Summary